dasch-swiss/dsp-docs/docs/developers/knora/documentation/rdf.md

 - `owl:unionOf` - unites classes and creates a new class
 - `owl:intersectionOf` - determines the intersection of classes and creates a new class
 - `owl:complementOf` - determines the compliment of a class and creates a new class
-- `owl:oneOf` - specifies that a class consists just of the listed memebers
+- `owl:oneOf` - specifies that a class consists just of the listed members
 - `owl:differentFrom` - specifies that one individual is not identical to another one
 - `owl:disjointWith` - specifies that two classes cannot share a member
 - `owl:cardinality` - specifies information about the number of distict values for some property